ArjenSchwarz/awstools/README.md

 # Development

 awstools uses the Cobra framework for ease of development.
-While I will usually only build the functionalities that I need at a certain time feel free to request or provide features.
+While I will usually only build the functionalities that I need at a certain time, feel free to request or add features.

 If you wish to contribute you can always create Issues or Pull Requests.
 For Pull Request, just follow the standard pattern.